 Fruit and/or Fruit Preserves

-There's usually something sweet on a Cheese Plate, such as fruit (fresh or dried grapes, apples, apricots, berries, cranberries, etc.), and we've gone a step further to include fruit AND our Preserves, Hot Pepper Jams, and Mustards as an accompaniment to the cheese.
+There's usually something sweet on a Cheese Plate, such as fruit (fresh or dried grapes, apples, apricots, berries, cranberries, etc.), and we've gone a step further to include fruit AND our Preserves, Hot Pepper Jams, Butter Spreads, and Mustards as an accompaniment to the cheese.
 This is where the fun begins!
 The flavors are amazing!
 Stay tuned!

 So technically, you could just pick up a slice of cheese and top it with a piece of fruit and be done.
 Or, you could grab a slice of a baguette or a cracker (make sure to get good crackers ...Water Crackers tend to be a favorite...we used mini toast crostinis we found at our local Wegman's), and start creating, combining cheeses with fruit, pepper jams, mustards, preserves, meats, oh my!.
 Your taste buds will thank you!

 Try these options to start (the possibilities are endless!):

 Cherchies® Hot Pepper Jams paired with a good sharp Cheddar